 That said, much of the volume of data for an installation of Camelot is occupied by images.
 Images may reside on lower-throughput and higher latency storage as it does not impact significantly on Camelot's performance profile.
+A mechanism for storing the Database and Media directories on separate filesystems is not provided by Camelot directly.
+It is however possible on most Operating Systems with some technical trickery.

-15.2.3 Concurrent users
+14.2.3 Concurrent users